Yandere

 Variations & related interests

 Yandere is one node in the anime character-archetype map.
-Its siblings are catalogued under dere archetypes (tsundere, kuudere, dandere, deredere), and it shares the otaku-media origin of the ahegao aesthetic.
-The obsession-and-rescue dynamics it dramatises also echo, in fiction, the appeal some report toward "dangerous" partners discussed under attraction to criminals.
+Its siblings are catalogued under dere archetypes (tsundere, kuudere, dandere, deredere), and it shares its otaku-media origin with the ahegao aesthetic.
+The obsession-and-danger dynamic it dramatises also echoes, in fiction, the pull some report toward "dangerous" partners discussed under attraction to criminals.

 - Dere Archetypes53/100Power, Roles & ScenariosDere archetypes are a family of anime and manga character-personality types named with the suffix '-dere' (from deredere, 'lovestruck'): tsundere, kuudere, dandere and deredere among them.
 As an interest it is a preference for one of these fictional personality patterns.53